palewire/californiacivicdata.org/_posts/2014-09-24-calaccess-code-convening.markdown

 $ python manage.py runserver
 {% endhighlight %}

+You've just installed 76 database tables and nearly 35 million records, including all of the campaign finance and lobbying activity records collected by California government stretching back more than a decade.

 ![admin.png](/img/admin.png)

 California recently published its campaign finance database online after a successful campaign by civic hackers.
 In response, reporters at The Times and CIR built a series ad-hoc tools to deal with this database.
 But these tools didn't scale and were hard for other developers to read and use.
 We asked ourselves, "Is there a better way?"